p/seriamp/README.md

 equipment that is supported by Seriamp only works with a single control client (the webapp daemon in case of Seriamp), and direct access by multiple clients will produce errors and potentially erroneous behavior.

+## Hardware Support

+- Sonance Sonamp 875D, 875D MKII: fully supported, regularly used/tested
+- Yamaha RX-V3800: best support among Yamaha RS-232-capable receivers,
+regularly used/tested
+- Yamaha RX-V3900: not supported.
+This receiver does not use the Yamaha RS-232 protocol used by all of the other RX-Vxx00 models, instead using the newer YNCA protocol.
+While I do own one of these receivers, its network interface is inoperable, and I was unable to find any documentation on how to properly send the YNCA protocol over the serial port (or perhaps the serial port on my RX-V3900 is also broken).
+- Yamaha RX-V2700, RX-V1900, RX-V1800, RX-V1700: these should be similar enough to
+RX-V3800 to work almost as well as RX-V3800.
+- Yamaha RX-V2600, RX-V2500, RX-V1600, RX-V1500: there are some behavior
+differences from the newer receivers and I no longer actively use these models, though I used them in the past and Seriamp was tested against them at some point.
+Most likely issues would be mislabeling of inputs as Yamaha changed input names over the years and they reused the corresponding numeric values in the serial protocol.
+- Yamaha RX-V2400, RX-V3300, RX-V2300, RX-V3200, RX-V2200, RX-V3000, RX-V1000:
+I never owned these models and while they should either work or almost work for most of the functionality implemented by Seriamp, there may be some functionality gaps, most likely having to do with input names which vary over the years but use the same numeric identifiers in the serial protocol.
+- Yamaha RX-V1400, RX-V1300, RX-V1200: not supported.
+These models lack the
+serial interface altogether and cannot be used with Seriamp at all.
+- Onkyo receivers via serial connection: I used to own one but sold it relatively long ago.
+Almost certainly Seriamp code will need to be modified for these receivers to work with any recent version of Seriamp.
+- Pioneer receivers via network connection: I was developing Seriamp support for this hardware but I never owned one myself and the development time was very limited.
+Most likely significant amount of work would be needed to make this hardware work.
+- Denon, Marant, Harman/Kardon receivers: I only "proof of concept" tested communication with and control of these receivers over the serial port.
+There is no code in Seriamp at present to communicate with these receivers.

 ## License